Skip to content ↓

 Key Stage 4 English

-At GCSE, our pupils are exposed to a wide range of engaging, thought provoking and enlightening texts to help them understand both our literary heritage and how English is at the heart of the modern world.
-From learning about Shakespeare and Dickens, to exploring the evolution of language and communication through articles and speeches, our students will be able to question, analyse and interrogate the methods writers use to create texts and to shape the impact they have on their audience.
-Throughout the study of both literature and language, pupils will embark on regular writing challenges, providing them with the opportunity to create, consolidate and constructively criticise.
+At GCSE, our pupils are exposed to a wide range of engaging, thought‑provoking and enlightening texts that help them to understand both our literary heritage and the role of English at the heart of the modern world.
+From studying Shakespeare and Dickens to exploring the evolution of language and communication through articles and speeches, students learn to question, analyse and interrogate the methods writers use to construct texts and shape their impact on an audience.
+Throughout their studies of both English Language and English Literature, pupils take part in regular writing challenges that provide opportunities to create, consolidate and constructively critique their work.

-All students will study the AQA (linear) English Language and Literature GCSEs with 100% of the students’ GCSE grades generated from terminal exams at the end of Year 11.
-All students sit the same examinations: there are no higher of foundation tiers in either Language or Literature.
-Students will sit four examinations in total which will result in two GCSE qualifications: English Language and English Literature.
-A summary of each examination is detailed below:
+All students study the AQA (linear) English Language and English Literature GCSEs.
+One hundred per cent of each student’s GCSE grade is generated through terminal examinations at the end of Year 11.
+All students sit the same examinations; there are no higher or foundation tiers in either subject.
+In total, students will complete four examinations, resulting in two GCSE qualifications: English Language and English Literature.
+A summary of each examination is outlined below.

-Through Language Paper 2, pupils will be exposed to a wide range of writers’ viewpoints and perspectives through non-fiction.
-This will provide them with the opportunity to compare texts, old and new, on a given topic.
-Pupils will also be able to scrutinise and challenge the presentation of current affairs and modern issues in the media.
-They will encounter the inspiring speeches of Martin Luther King and Emma Watson and consider the realities of the judicial system through newspaper articles.
-Through these students will gain cultural capital and develop their understanding and engagement with the world around them.
+Language Paper 2 exposes pupils to a wide range of writers’ viewpoints and perspectives through non‑fiction texts.
+This provides opportunities to compare texts, both old and new, on a given topic, while also scrutinising and challenging the presentation of current affairs and modern issues in the media.
+Pupils encounter inspiring speeches by figures such as Martin Luther King Jr. and Emma Watson and explore the realities of the judicial system through newspaper articles.
+Through this study, students gain cultural capital and develop a deeper understanding of, and engagement with, the world around them.

-Armed with the understanding of how great writers influence their readers, pupils will produce their own masterful non-fiction pieces, allowing them to voice their opinions on important moral and ethical questions.
+Equipped with an understanding of how skilled writers influence their readers, pupils go on to produce their own accomplished non‑fiction pieces, enabling them to express informed viewpoints on important moral and ethical issues.

 GCSE English Language specification: AQA | GCSE | English Language | Introduction